fsharp/fslang-design/drafts/FS-1146-scoped-nowarn.md

 ## Diagnostics

-Since `#nowarn` and `#warn` are defined in a symmetric way, warnings and errors should also be symmetric.
-Since there are no warnings today for empty or repeated `#nowarn` directives, we should also refrain from introducing such warnings for `#warnon`.
+Today there are no warnings for empty or repeated `#nowarn` directives (or only in very specific situations).
+Most invalid arguments are ignored.

-There will be the usual errors and warnings regarding correct indentation.
+With the new feature (i.e. under feature flag), there shall be warnings for invalid arguments to the warn directives.

 Warning 236 ("Directives inside modules are ignored") will be removed.